Rawang, Selangor: Recent history

 Templer Park Country Club, located outside Rawang, opened in August 1990, and was developed by joint-venture company Kyowa Kanko Kaihatsu (M) Sdn Bhd, a subsidiary by Kyowa Group of Japan.
 The club had floodlit fairways.

 IGB and the Selangor State Development Corporation constructed a 400-hectare residential-cum-industrial area in Rawang, at a total cost of RM 169 million.
 It was expected to be completed in 1997.

 Malaysian Oxygen opened a hydrogen plant in 1992.

 In 1994, Asia Pacific Land acquired more than 1,000 hectares of land in Rawang from New Selangor Plantations Sdn Bhd for RM 98 million and plans to develop a township for RM 4 billion.

-The redevelopment of a 18.8 hectare portion of Rawang, located along the north-south corridor, was made by a subsidiary company jointly owned by Shah Alam Properties Sdn Bhd and Ciri Urus Sdn Bhd.
+The redevelopment of a 18.8 hectare portion of Rawang, located along the north–south corridor, was made by a subsidiary company jointly owned by Shah Alam Properties Sdn Bhd and Ciri Urus Sdn Bhd.
 The redevelopment project, which began in 1996, was to upgrade the economic status of the population.

 Commerce

 The tin mining industry in Rawang picked up again in the 1950s.
 Rubber estates were also established around Rawang during this time.
-In 1953, the first cement factory in Malaya, Rawang Works, was launched by the Associated Pan Malayan Cement Company, APMC (now Lafarge Malaysia Berhad) and took over much of the land vacated from the tin mining industry which had moved westwards to Batang Berjuntai.
+In 1953, the first cement factory in Malaya, Rawang Works, was launched by the Associated Pan Malayan Cement Company, APMC (now YTL Cement) and took over much of the land vacated from the tin mining industry which had moved westwards to Batang Berjuntai (now Bestari Jaya).
 It also made Rawang one of the earliest towns in Malaysia to produce agricultural, natural resources, and cement output simultaneously.
 The Lafarge Cement factory was bought over by YTL Cement but subsequently closed down in 2020 due to the high cost of production but it still has high value due to the land-bank option for future development.

 Tin and rubber were major economic outputs of Rawang until the late 1970s, after which oil palm plantations started being established by private companies.
 Throughout the late 1980s until the 1990s, Rawang's economic output continued to diversify, and many light industrial areas opened up during Malaysia's industrialization drive under the Fifth Malaysia Plan (RMK-5).
 During this period, Industrial zones set up at Sungai Dua and Rawang Perdana generated jobs, which resulted in further population growth and an increase in foreign migrant workers residing in Rawang.
 The influx of foreign workers has transformed the landscape and composition of the industrial estates and townships.